‘General Hospital’ Spoilers: Villain Anna Used Valentin

 General Hospital spoilers tease the real problem Anna will face will come from Nina Clay (Michelle Stafford).
 Nina is already on edge about Anna and thinks she’s obsessed with her husband Valentin.
 After Valentin revealed to Anna they had sex, the tension between Anna and Valentin will boil.
 Nina goes to Griffin Munro (Matt Cohen) on Wednesday’s General Hospital to complain about Anna.

 But when (not if) Nina discovers Anna tricked Valentin into giving her classified info and slept with him to get it, Nina might lose it in a big way.
 Nina already wanted Anna arrested for breaking into Wyndemere.
-This seduction will send Nina into a tailspin and there’s no telling what she will do but we know from General Hospital‘s past Nina can be unpredictable and utterly insane.
+This seduction will send Nina into a tailspin and there’s no telling what she will do, but we know from General Hospital’s past Nina can be unpredictable and utterly insane.

 Now that we know Anna and Valentin were bed buddies once before, even though she was using him, that explains a lot of his attitude towards her.
 It seems like Anna is responsible for wrecking Valentin’s promising WSB career and setting him on a darker path.
 We’ll see more of this all week long according to Soap Central in their latest General Hospital spoilers.